-- Skills for Computing – provides the essential skills for a computing student (including study, presentation, report-writing and data handling skills).
-Not only will this unit prepare for successful outcomes in studies, but it will also provide skills that can be applied in the workplace.
+- Skills for Computing – This module provides essential skills required by computing students.
+The skills taught include study, presentation, report-writing and data handling skills.
+It will prepare students for successful outcomes in their studies and provide them with skills that can be applied in the workplace.

-- Computer Systems – supports the development of practical skills in the configuration, maintenance, fault-finding and trouble-shooting of modern computer systems and develops knowledge of computer architecture.
+- Computer Systems – This module addresses the development of practical skills in the configuration, maintenance, fault finding and trouble-shooting of modern computer systems and develops knowledge of computer architecture.

-- Designing and Developing a Website – This module provides students with the practical skills required in website design by providing a detailed understanding of mark-up languages, style sheets, design techniques and testing.
+- Designing and Developing a Website – This module provides students with the practical skills required in website design such as understanding of mark-up languages, style sheets, design techniques and testing.

-- Databases – provides thorough training in practical techniques of the design and development of database systems and develops a sound understanding of the underpinning theory.
+- Databases – This module provides students with thorough training in practical techniques for the design and development of database systems and develops a sound understanding of the underpinning theory.

 - Designing and Developing Object-Oriented Computer Programmes – This module provides students with a thorough grounding in programming methods, and a detailed knowledge of developing programs using C#.

-- Software Development Techniques – addresses the wider issues of software development together with a language-independent survey of useful data structures and algorithms.
+- Software Development Techniques – This module addresses the wider issues of software development together with a language-independent survey of useful data structures and algorithms.

 - Office Solutions Development – This module teaches students to develop practical skills in the automation of common office applications to support a variety of tasks.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
-All units are assessed by both examination and assignments.
+All units are assessed by assignments and/or examinations.

 Past papers and sample assessments: